Battle to Recapture Corregidor

-The Battle for the recapture of Corregidor started on January 23rd with an aerial bombing to lessen the Japanese defenses.
-The aerial bombing lasted for seven days, during which time the US Navy also bombarded the shore.
+The Battle for the recapture of Corregidor started on January 23rd with aerial bombing to lessen the Japanese defenses.
+The aerial bombing lasted for seven days, during which time the U.S. Navy also bombarded the shore.

-Then on February 16th, General MacArthur’s dangerous plan to surprise the Japanese went into effect.
+Then on February 16th, General Douglas MacArthur’s dangerous plan to surprise the Japanese, went into effect.
 The island was hazardous for paratroopers to land on – especially on the large hill, which was why the Japanese didn’t expect them.
 This was the vantage point they needed to control to win.
-At 8:30 that morning, 1,000 paratroopers started to drop from the sky toward the hill named “topside.”
+At 8:30 in the morning 1,000 paratroopers started to drop from the sky toward the hill named ‘topside.’
 They would help defeat the Japanese by taking away their lookout.
 Then the Japanese wouldn’t have the advantage of seeing and controlling sea bomb attacks.